-IFRS 9 established an impairment model based on the expected credit losses (ECL).
+IFRS 9 establishes a new impairment model based on the expected credit losses (ECL), which replaces the previous impairment model based on the incurred credit losses set out in IAS 39.
 Thus, a loss event will no longer need to occur before the recognition of an impairment allowance.
 This model is the basis for the recognition of impairment losses on held financial assets that are measured at amortised cost or at fair value through other comprehensive income (which includes cash and cash equivalents, trade receivables, loans and debt securities).